-Onomatopoeia is the representation or imitation in language of sounds from the natural world, rendered according to a language's phonetic inventory, phonological rules, and socio-historical practices (Guynes, 2014).
-Onomatopoeias may come from the sound of an object, animal, or action.
+Onomatopoeia is naming of an object which imitates the sound produced by the object (Gasser, 2006: 4).
+Onomatopoeias may come from the sound of an object, animal or action.
 Onomatopoeia is the representation or imitation in sound of language from the natural world, rendered according to a language's phonetic inventory, phonological rules, and socio-historical practices.
-For example, the sounds [i] and [e] advise something small and high, the sounds [a], [u], and [o] suggest something great, low, and deep, and the sound [r] expresses something that vibrates (Keraf, 1997).
+For example, [i] and [e] advise something small and high, the sounds [a], [u], and [o] suggest something great, low, and deep, and the sound [r] expresses something that vibrates (Keraf, 1997: 125).